-”There are so many photographers in my area!”
+”There are so many dentists in my area!”

 “There are so many (insert profession here) in my area!”

 But what makes your business different from anyone else in your industry is YOU.
 You are the thing that makes your stand out from the competition.

 Having branding photos that showcase you, your personality, and what makes your brand different is what will differentiate your business from the competition.